THE SITE AND THE EXCAVATIONS

 In 2001 the site of Apollonia-Arsuf became a national park.
 In 2004 the site was formally recognized as one of the 100 most endangered world monuments by the World Monuments Fund.
 In 2006 it was included in the tentative list of world heritage Crusader castles by UNESCO.
 In 2007 it became the case-study of a National Science Foundation grant, titled III-CXT-Core Large: Computer Vision Research: Promoting Paradigm Shifts in Archaeology (Grant #0808718).
 All these naturally emphasize the importance of continuing archaeological excavation and conservation (Fig. 3).

 The 2012 and 2013 (the twenty-first and twenty-second) seasons of excavations were also salvage excavations, initiated by the legal owner of the site’s eastern outskirts, the Israel Lands Authority.
-In a series of trial and rescue excavations in the area that extends outside the deserted IDF plant to the coastal highway (Road No. 2), we have examined the site’s immediate hinterland and its character in the face of future building developments therein.
+In a series of trial and rescue excavations in the area that extends outside the deserted IMI plant to the coastal highway (Road No. 2), made in collaboration with the Israel Antiquities Authority (IAA), the site’s immediate hinterland was examined thoroughly in the face of future building developments therein.
+In 2017 collaboration with the IAA continued in rescue excavation in the national park area.

 PERIODS OF OCCUPATION